 You don’t have to be a Chase customer to use Credit Journey.

-The Amazon Rewards Visa Signature card has mostly standard fees for a card of this type.
+The Amazon Rewards Visa Signature card has mostly standard fees for a card of this type, although the 5% balance transfer fee may give some pause.
 Travelers will be pleased that there are no foreign transaction fees.